mdabrowski1990/uds/docs/source/pages/user_guide/message.rst

   :attr:`~uds.message.service_identifiers.POSSIBLE_REQUEST_SIDS` value as some Request SID values are reserved for further extension by UDS specification and others are ECU specific (defined by ECU's manufacturer).

-.. note:: Use :meth:`~uds.utilities.enums.ExtendableEnum.add_member` method on
-  :class:`~uds.message.service_identifiers.RequestSID` class to add Request SID value.
+.. note:: Use :meth:`~uds.utilities.enums.ExtendableEnum.add_member` to add new SID values.”

 **Example code:**